School of Computer Science, University of Birmingham

 (1) Timetable, (2) teaching, (3) Published and unpublished work, (4) research talks, (5) cv.
 (6) Mastodon (7) Twitter archive of the account I deactivated.

-Research interests: Topology, topology in higher-type computation, constructive mathematics, dependent type theory, univalent type theory, domain theory, locale theory, exact real-number computation.
+Research interests: Topology, topology in higher-type computation, constructive mathematics, dependent type theory, univalent type theory, homotopy type theory, domain theory, locale theory, exact real-number computation.
 My research often stumbles upon category theory, proof theory and game theory.
 (Dependent) functional programming is a useful and enjoyable tool for practical manifestations of theoretical ideas in computation.

 In research in mathematics and the theory of computation, what is interesting is what is incredible but true, defying our intuitions, giving new light to our understanding.
 This is of course the case for all sciences, and for engineering too.
 In the theory of higher-type computation, in the sense of Kleene and Kreisel, my favourite example is the characterization of the sets that can be exhaustively searched by an algorithm, in the sense of Turing, in finite time, as those that are topologically compact.
 In particular, this understanding gives examples of infinite sets that can be completely inspected in finite time in an algorithmic way, which perhaps defies intuition.